unstable-frosty/draft-repo/Panthers-2025-repo-main/Panthers-2025-repo-main/Development stages and work ethic.md

 ### **Issues Identified**
 - Robot footprint became **too large**, reducing turning radius and limiting steering angle.
-- Large front wheels blocked any forward sensor mount.
+- Large front wheels blocked us from adding ultrasonic sensors in the front.
-- Mid-chassis sensing created **late reaction times**, causing oscillation.
+- The sensor being in the middle under the chassis created **late reaction time** for .....
 - In open challenge tests, the robot frequently overcorrected due to inaccurate distance readings.

 ### ✅ **Engineering Insight from V1**
 Placing the ultrasonic at the front was essential.
-Sensor position—not sensor type—was the root cause of instability.
+Ultrasonic sensor position was extremely inefficient and was the root problem of the robot

 ---